Resiliency and Regeneration: The Next Stage in Business Sustainability

 Learn about the latest and greatest in technologies, processes and systems to help you in your sustainability journey through this PechaKucha-style presentation session.
 PechaKucha (chit-chat in Japanese) is a storytelling format where a presenter shows 20 slides for 20 seconds each.
 The idea is to tell less and show more.
 It’s a fun and engaging way to learn many different ideas in a short amount of time.

+Share your LinkedIn handle in the chat and we will connect you with other attendees during and after the event.
 Take this opportunity to get to know other leading sustainability professionals and like-minded individuals.
 Sparking connections can lead to new ideas, projects, and professional relationships.

 Please reach out if you have any questions about this event, including becoming a sponsor, exhibitor, or participating in the PechaKucha.